 The IEKF uses both the data from the stereo camera and the IMU to create a prediction of the system state, which contains the camera pose.
-Therefore, if the quality of these data streams degrade significantly, the uncertainty of the state prediction grows exponentially and the estimated pose will drift.
-This degradation can occur in situations where feature quantity or quality are poor, or if the IMU-data contains a lot of noise.
+Therefore, if the quality of these data streams degrade significantly, the uncertainty of the state prediction grows exponentially, due to its incremental nature, and the estimated pose will drift away from the true value.
+This degradation can occur in situations where feature quantity or quality are poor, or if the IMU-data contains much noise.
 Vice versa, correspondence between the data streams can also falter if the majority of the features in the image data are in motion themselves.
 However, non-static scenes are outside the scope of this research.